skai111/db48x/help/db50x.md

 ## CustomMenu

 The `CustomMenu` command activates a menu defined by the variable of the same name.
-The content of the variable should be an array or list, where each item is either an array or list of the form `{ Name Value }`, or an object that is made directly accessible in the menu.
+The content of the variable should evaluate as an array or list, where each item is either an array or list of the form `{ Name Value }`, or an object that is made directly accessible in the menu.
+See `Menu` below for a description of the format of menu descriptions.

 The `Menu` command defines the `CustomMenu` variable and shows the corresponding custom menu.